Simple validations (built-in)

 Simple validations are a set of basic checks available directly in Eximee Designer.
 They are configured by setting the appropriate component properties in the panel **Data quality**.
 Below are the most important built-in validation methods:

-* **Field required** – determines whether the field must be filled in by the user.
-It is set using the property **Required condition (requiredCondition)** in the section **Data quality** of a given component.
-If we want the field to always be required, we use a logical value as the condition `true`.
-We can also enter a more complex condition depending on other fields – e.g. a text field becomes required only when the user selects a specific checkbox.
-Conditions are defined in the condition editor and may refer to the values of other components or session variables. **Example:** For the field *Email* it is possible to set **requiredCondition** to `getValue("GesCheckbox1") == "true"`, which means that the email address will be required only if the consent checkbox was previously selected.
-In such a situation, you should also make sure that the Email field **listens** for changes to the value of this checkbox – the “Listening” property in the interactions panel is used for this.
-Thanks to listening, when the user checks or unchecks the checkbox, the form immediately checks the required condition for the Email field again.
+* **Field requiredness** – determines whether the field must be filled in by the user.
+It is set using the property **Required condition (requiredCondition)** in the section **Data quality** of the given component.
+If we want the field to always be required, we provide the boolean value as the condition `true`.
+We can also introduce a more complex condition depending on other fields – for example, a text field becomes required only when the user selects a specific checkbox.
+Conditions are defined in the condition editor and can refer to the values of other components or session variables. **Example:** For the field *Email* you can set **requiredCondition** to `getValue("GesCheckbox1") == "true"`, which means that the email address will be required only if the consent checkbox was selected earlier.
+In such a situation, you should also make sure that the Email field **listens** for changes in the value of this checkbox - this is handled by the "Listening" property in the interaction panel.
+Thanks to listening, when the user checks or unchecks the checkbox, the form will immediately recheck the required condition for the Email field.
 If the required condition is not met (i.e. the field is required but empty), the user will not be able to proceed to the next step, and an error message will appear under the field informing that the field is required.

-<figure><img src="/files/d85fe6d57f157c4593b61f243d65f519e12a7f8e" alt=""><figcaption><p align="center"><em><strong>Figure 1.</strong> Example of a required field condition dependent on the value of another component (here, a checkbox)</em></p></figcaption></figure>
+<figure><img src="/files/d85fe6d57f157c4593b61f243d65f519e12a7f8e" alt=""><figcaption><p align="center"><em><strong>Figure 1.</strong> Example of a required-field condition dependent on the value of another component (here, a checkbox)</em></p></figcaption></figure>

 | Regular expression | Meaning | Example values |

-| -------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- |
+| -------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- |

 | \d{2}-\d{3} | Postal code | 61-897 |